You don’t need us to tell you it’s a good idea to A/B test your nonprofit’s communications.

 And unlike email, you can test different sizes and textures for your direct mail pieces.
-Will a traditional appeal letter in an envelope out perform a highly designed postcard on thicker paper with a glossy finish?
+Will a traditional appeal letter in an envelope outperform a highly designed postcard on thicker paper with a glossy finish?

 It’s up to you to find out!

-Send the best to the rest!
+Send the best to the rest.

 If you conduct your nonprofit’s A/B test on your entire audience, you won’t be able to use what you learn until the next time you reach out.
-And by then, you may have through of something else you want to test in your next touchpoint!
+And by then, you may have thought of something else you want to test in your next touchpoint!

 Start by sending version A to 25 percent of your audience and version B to another 25 percent.
 You will then send the winning version to the remaining 50 percent of your audience.
 This ensures that most of your audience receives the optimized version.